“Loyalty to the country always, loyalty to the government when it deserves it.” Mark Twain

 SEL Connection: Loyalty is near and dear to students’ hearts because it connects to parents, teachers, coaches and friends, and even a school.
 Loyalties overlap and change constantly, which causes conflict.
 A football player’s loyalty to the team may change when he’s pressured to join his friends at a party the night before the big game.
 Or a student’s loyalty to help a friend work through a personal problem might convince him that skipping class is the right move.
 Deciding exactly when and how we should change our loyalties is not easy.

-Essential Question: Try putting this question on the board to get a conversation going about loyalty – Is changing your loyalty ever the right thing to do?
+(3) Essential Question: Is changing your loyalty ever the right thing to do?